Lin-Kyi/lin-kyi.github.io/index.md

 My work sits at the intersection of **security and privacy**, **human-computer interaction**, and **tech policy**.
 I use qualitative and quantitative HCI research methods, and primarily publish in computing venues (CHI, USENIX Security, FAccT).

-In December, I will be moving down to Switzerland, where I'll be a postdoc at EPFL with Miranda Wei!
+Starting this December, I will be a postdoc at EPFL with Miranda Wei!
 I'm looking forward to the many new research and outdoor adventures in Switzerland!

 ## Education